 Description

-Coningsby War Memorial stands at the north-east end of a grassed area in the High Street, at the junction with Park Lane.
-It is raised on a circular pavement to the level of the High Street roadway, approached by four steps on the north-west side.
-Timber handrails lead up the steps.
-Floodlights are set into the pavement around the memorial.
+The Coningsby War Memorial stands at the north-east end of a grassed area on the High Street, where it meets Park Lane.
+It is raised on a circular pavement level with the road, accessed by four steps on the north-west side, with timber handrails.
+Floodlights are set into the pavement around the memorial's base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.